 You may email them at email@example.com, but best of all, on their customer service page, you may also request a callback or look for a branch near you.
 Their office hours are from 9:00 am – 6:00 pm, M – F and 9:00 am – 12:00 on Saturdays.
 However, this depends on which location you are attempting to visit, so it is best to check the branch on the customer service page.

 In order to simplify the banking process, the banks use the branch and location where your account was opened as the one which is your routing number.

 No. A routing number is only used for the bank to bank transfers, therefore it can not be found out using your debit or credit card.
 However, you can bookmark this page for easy accessibility so that you can find your routing number whenever you need it.

-If you have any questions about FirstBank Online Banking, community banking/community banks, bank accounts, helpful banking options, business banking services, social security number, enhanced security program/security practices, community bank, instant alerts, approach to banking, or if you have a story to share about FirstBank, do leave a message in the comment section below.
+If you have any questions about FirstBank Online Banking, community banking/community banks, bank accounts, helpful banking options, business banking services, social security number, enhanced security program/security practices, personal banking, banking to money management, community bank, instant alerts, approach to banking, or if you have a story to share about FirstBank, do leave a message in the comment section below.